graylan0/twitch-interactive-overlay/README.md

 # twitch-pong-overlay
 A Pong game overlay for OBS that can be controlled via Xbox 360 controllers and Twitch chat commands.

-A Pong game overlay for OBS that can be controlled via Xbox 360 controllers and Twitch chat commands.

 ## Features

 - Play Pong directly in Twitch chat.